Skip to content

 EAGLE One (variants)ISA12.12.01 Class 1 Div 2, ATEX Zone 2Firewall

-Check the order code for approval suffix
+Check the order code for the approval suffix

-Hazardous location approvals are variant-specific.
+Hazardous-location approvals are variant-specific.
 Verify the order code includes the correct approval suffix before ordering.

 • IEC 60079-0:2017 — Explosive atmospheres — General requirements